 Sugar Factory.
-Debut full-length collection of poetry, including a series of twelve paintings by Sarah Riggs in conversation with Emily’s poems, and a co-written text about the art collaboration.
+Debut full-length collection of poems, including a series of twelve paintings by Sarah Riggs in conversation with the poems, and a co-written nonfiction text about the art collaboration.
 Spuyten Duyvil.
-January 2019. http://www.spuytenduyvil.net/sugar-factory.html
+January 2019.

 Co-Editor.
 Alphabet for the Entrants by Vasilisk Gnedov, translated by Emilia Loseva and Danny Winkler.
 Eastern European Poets Series, Ugly Duckling Presse.
 October 2018.